 There are 22 lakes in the cave,which can be crossed by a boat, but if we also count in the smaller lakes of Blatnikov rov, the number rises to 45.

-The longest possible, alternative tour, takes you over 20 lakes.
+On the longest alternative tour to Crystal mountain, takes you over 20 lakes.
 During the tour the cave guide takes care of moving the boat over sinter barriers.

 It is an active water cave with sinter dams, lakes and flowing water, which creates different rock forms, such as facets, grooves and ceiling pockets,… The water stream in the cave appears from beneath rockfalls at it’s eastern part.
 At low and medium water level there is percolating water, but at high water level, there is also the presence of disapearing streams of Bloke plateau (Bloška planota, Farovščica).